Self Hosting

 Quickstart 1

-You can now trigger this workflow by clicking the top right "Trigger workflow" button when viewing the workflow:
+You can now trigger your first workflow by navigating to the Workflows tab, selecting your workflow, and clicking the top right "Trigger workflow" button:

 Quickstart 2